-The Council has not finalised the employment site allocations, so the surpluses and deficit under Scenario A in Table 4.7 are liable to future change.
+The Council has not finalised the employment site allocations, so the supply surpluses shown in Table 4.7 are liable to future change.
 In addition, business needs may change in the future as occupiers begin to use employment premises in new ways, which could make it unnecessary to replace lost employment space on a quantitative like-for-like basis in the future.